 Swiss Chard Harvest

-Chard reaches a mature height of 1 to 2 feet and is relatively easy to sow from seed or transplants.
+Swiss chard, a member of the beet family, is known by a host of other names including silverbeet, perpetual spinach, spinach beet, sekale beet, crab beet, and mangold.
+Swiss chard is an attractive, leafy vegetable with a red stalk that produces an abundance of fresh greens all summer long, though many other varieties offer other colors as well.
+Chard reaches a mature height of 1 to 2 feet (31-61 cm.) and is relatively easy to sow from seed or transplants.
 You can grow chard anywhere that lettuce and spinach will grow.
 It can be planted early in the season, as the seedlings are tolerant to frost.
-Swiss chard likes organic-rich, well drained soil and plenty of sun.
+Swiss chard likes organic-rich, well-drained soil and plenty of sun.
 Once chard reaches its maturity, you'll need to begin harvesting chard.
 So how and when is chard ready to pick?

 When is Chard Ready to Pick

+Chard can be harvested while the leaves are young and tender, smaller than 4 inches (10 cm.), or after maturity.
+Once you have begun your Swiss chard harvest, the plants can be continually harvested up until it frosts.
 If you desire a fresh addition to a tossed salad, you can snip Swiss chard leaves when they are very small.
 Larger pieces of chard can be cut and used in stir-fry dishes.
 As long as chard is cut it will produce more leaves.
 Stalks and ribs can also be cooked and eaten like asparagus.

 How to Pick Swiss Chard